payingattention/linkjs/README.md

 ### Browser Env

-**Sandboxing.** Javascripts should be made safe to execute from a remote server without any system configuration.
+**Sandboxing.** Javascripts should be made safe to execute from a remote server without any mandatory configuration.
 This could present several security issues (such as tracking or data-theft) so scripts will require locks on access to remote resources and other scripts in execution.
 [Google Caja](http://code.google.com/p/google-caja/) is a strong candidate for accomplishing this.